Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 Consistent optimisation and content improvement build momentum over time.

-Fix first: Shift from “Why aren’t we ranking yet?” to “Are our foundations strong enough to rank?”
+Instead of asking, “Why aren’t we ranking yet?” consider, “Are our foundations strong enough to rank?”
+This shift in perspective can help you focus on long-term strategies.

 6. Your Google Business Profile Is Under-Optimised